Graduated from EMU in 2004 with a degree in Accounting

 Dave began his professional career in the alumni office at EMU before moving to Lancaster, PA where he taught elementary and middle school Physical Education, was the athletic director and coached several sports.
 After receiving his master’s degree, he served as Executive Director at Camp Hebron for five years.
 In 1991, he was invited to Lancaster Mennonite High School where he served for 14 years as Athletic Director along with various administrative duties, including Middle School Principal.
 He returned to EMU to carry out his vision for an athletic program of excellence through which Christian character is developed.

-Karen came to development work more than 10 years ago from a background in music.
+Karen came to development work 20 years ago from a background in music.
 She has found that both fields focus on relationships and that is what has made her development work so rewarding.
 She particularly enjoys the collaborative nature of the work with her colleagues at EMU as well as from other institutions.
-In addition to her “day job,” Karen sings in a women’s acapella quartet called Finely Tuned and is an obsessive knitter.
+In addition to her “day job,” Karen directs the choir at Park View Mennonite Church and leads music there.
+She loves her family which now includes three grandchildren, reading and being in a book group, and always has several knitting projects going.
+The knitting and books go with her whenever she travels.

 Stuart W. Showalter returned to his native Virginia in 2010 and began working with Eastern Mennonite University, his beloved alma mater, early in 2011.
 He entered EMU in 1963, majored in English, edited the Weather Vane, and graduated in 1967.
 Perhaps most significantly, at EMU he met his wife, Shirley Ann Hershey ’70.
 They are the parents of Anthony, Brooklyn, N.Y., and Kate, Pittsburgh, Pa.